Nereuxofficial/duckblog/content/posts/esp32-ws2812-dino-light-2/index.md

     }
 }
 ```
-Lastly we have the server code.
-Building an HTTP Server on bare-metal hardware is thanks to the abstractions embassy and
+Lastly, we have the server code.
-esp-hal provide fairly easy.
+Building an HTTP Server on bare-metal hardware is fairly easy thanks to the abstractions embassy and esp-hal provide.
 ```rust
 #[embassy_executor::task]
 async fn task(stack: &'static Stack<WifiDevice<'static>>) {